google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 trained trees (more precisely each tree predict the gradient of the loss relative to the model output).

-### Protobuffer Training configuration
+### Protobuffer training configuration

-The hyper-parameter protobuffer are:
+The hyper-parameter protobuffers are used with the C++ and CLI APIs.

 -   <a href="https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/abstract_learner.proto">learner/abstract_learner.proto</a>
 -   <a href="https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto">learner/decision_tree/decision_tree.proto</a>